Leuven Christmas Market: What to Expect & 2025 Dates

 Where to Stay in Leuven

 While Leuven is an easy (half) day trip from Brussels, you may want to spend at least one night in town.
-Shopping and dining are great too!
-And there are many great cafés, pubs, cocktail bars, etc.
+Shopping and dining are great here too!
+Plus, it’s a student town with many great cafés, pubs, cocktail bars, etc.

-If you decide to stay in Leuven, I can recommend these really nice hotels for all budgets.
-They are all located in the old town.
+If you decide to stay in Leuven, I recommend these highly-rated hotels:

 - €€€+ Martin’s Klooster.
-Superior hotel in the 16th-century former convent.
-Unique experience.
+A boutique 4* hotel inside the 16th-century former convent.

 READ ALSO: Hidden Gems of Europe’s Christmas Markets